italoosorio/SilkBuilder-Doc/js_object/Form.js.md

 <a name="Form+getAction"></a>

 ### getAction()
-Gets the set s action.
+Gets the set form's action.

 **Kind**: instance method of [<code>Form</code>](#Form)
 <a name="Form+getEventList"></a>